After almost ten years, the Google Chromecast is finally worth buying.

 The Verdict: Is The Chromecast With Google TV Worth It?

 I’ve always thought that the original Chromecast was a great idea that just didn’t have enough behind it.
 It’s great to be able to cast a video or webpage to your television.
 The trouble is that I only needed to do it once or twice a month.

 Usually, it was easier to just search for the video on my Android TV instead.

 Fast forward to the new Chromecast with Google TV.

 It solves that problem and finally becomes a streaming device that’s worth buying.

-Let me put it this way: if you’ve been dreaming of an NVIDIA Shield TV but can’t justify paying $150, the new Chromecast with Google TV is worth a look.
+Let me put it this way: if you need a good alternative to the NVIDIA Shield TV, the new Chromecast with Google TV is worth a look.